Advantages of online banking

 Online services are in high demand among credit union members.
 And no wonder—online banking has brought the functionality of the teller window into people’s homes and, increasingly, into their mobile devices.
 It’s hard to remember a time when you had to visit a brick and mortar building to conduct the most common transactions, like transferring money from your savings to your checking account.

 It’s easy to understand the popularity of digital services.
 From the comfort of your living room, before you even change out of your pajamas, you can complete most ordinary transactions, including:

-- Check account activity to look for fraud or to confirm a deposit has been posted
+- Checking account activity to look for fraud or to confirm a deposit has been posted

-- Set alerts on your cards and accounts
+- Setting alerts on your cards and accounts

 Only a generation ago, paying bills was a household chore that took time and energy.
 A person would have to sit down with their checkbook and go through the household bills one at a time, writing checks and stuffing envelopes, hoping nothing would be lost or delayed in the mail.
 With online banking, that task has shrunk to mere minutes.
 Bills that recur every month can be scheduled for automatic payments, and one-time payments can be scheduled in advance so they’re never late.
 The cost savings add up, too.
-In addition to spending nothing on envelopes and checks, your savings on postage can be substantial.
+In addition to spending nothing on envelopes and checks, you can save $50 to $100 a year in postage.